For engineering teams

 Where it fits your rhythm

-Calendar-driven audits catch what PR-only scanning can't: CVEs, bus-factor risk, and rot that compounds when nobody commits.
-Your retro trends it; your security watch surfaces regressions the day they appear.
+Calendar-driven audits catch what PR-only scanning can't: new CVEs, bus-factor risk, the rot that accrues when nobody commits.

 On a schedule